firelightrpg/PilotWave/Fury.md

 The ship comes with a G4 Rover all-terrain vehicle as a support craft.

-This four wheeled ground vehicle is sturdy, reliable, and affordable – perfect for no-frills working ships like the Renegade and Durance class transports.
+This four wheeled ground vehicle is sturdy, reliable, and affordable – perfect for no-frills working ships like the Renegade and Endurance class transports.
 The G series off road buggy was originally built for racing and recreation, but it didn’t take long for it to be adapted for other uses.
 With the addition of a roof mounted turret, the G4 became popular with militias and military units on a tight budget.
 A Rover can handle a wide variety of ground terrain.
 It is, however, open to the elements and so environmental suits are required if the theater of operation is not amicable to human life.

 The G4 features a unique 3rd seat situated behind and above the usual pair of front seats for the driver and passenger.
 This extra station can be used for an additional passenger, a “spotter” during cross country races, or a gunner.